 The Doctor of Juridical Science (S.J.D.) is the terminal degree in law designed for individuals interested in academia.
-If you are seeking an academic position at a college or university, an S.J.D. will stand you in good stead.
+If you are seeking an academic position at a college or university, an S.J.D. will stand you in good stead

 The McKinney S.J.D. is extremely selective in the students it accepts.
 It is not a degree that is conferred lightly-and you should not make a casual application.
+Typically only candidates who have written an LL.M. thesis during an LL.M. degree program from an A.B.A. approved law school will be admitted to the program.